viviendbk/Secure-Authentication-OPRF/README.md

     pip install -r requirements.txt
     ```

 4. Copy and paste the .env file submitted by the project members on DVL to the backend folder.
+Make sure that the file is named ".env" and not "env".

 ## Usage
 1. Start the server: